 How will your findings advance research in your field?

-Thomas Dupas: We hope that this model of hemorrhagic shock can become one of the standard models for future studies.
+Amandine Vergnaud: We hope that this model of hemorrhagic shock can become one of the standard models for future studies.
 The use of a standard model would facilitate advances in the field, not least because it would make it possible to compare results between different teams working on hemorrhagic shock.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.